ONGOING INVESTIGATIONS

 What is CEMA?

-Many states have enacted statutes like the Washington Commercial Electronic Mail Act (CEMA).
+Many states have enacted statutes like the Washington Commercial Electronic Mail Act (CEMA) to protect consumers from unscrupulous business practices and businesses using false or deceptive subject lines to induce consumer purchases.
 These laws govern deceptive commercial email practices in states including California, Maryland, Oregon and Washington.

 The statute prohibits subject lines that are false or misleading as to the content or urgency of the message.
 These laws provide a private right of action.